Almanac

-An almanac (also spelled almanack and almanach) is an annual publication listing a set of current information about one or multiple subjects.
+An almanac (also spelled almanack and almanach) is a regularly published listing of a set of current information about one or multiple subjects.
 It includes information like weather forecasts, farmers' planting dates, tide tables, and other tabular data often arranged according to the calendar.
 Celestial figures and various statistics are found in almanacs, such as the rising and setting times of the Sun and Moon, dates of eclipses, hours of high and low tides, and religious festivals.
 The set of events noted in an almanac may be tailored for a specific group of readers, such as farmers, sailors, or astronomers.

-Etymology
+Origin of the phrase

-The etymology of the word is disputed.
-The earliest documented use of the word in any language is in Latin in 1267 by Roger Bacon, where it meant a set of tables detailing movements of heavenly bodies including the Moon.
+The etymology of almanac is unclear.
+The earliest documented use of the word in something like its current sense is in Latin in 1267.
+Roger Bacon used it to mean a set of tables detailing movements of heavenly bodies including the Moon.